 Gold LEED certified

-The School of Natural Resources and Environment is located in the Samuel T. Dana Building on the northeast corner of the University of Michigan diag on central campus.
-Prior to NRE's residence in the building, it was used for nearly 60 years as a medical training facility.
-In 1961, the West Medical Building was renamed in honor of NRE's first dean, Samuel Trask Dana, and NRE - then the School of Natural Resources -- moved in.
+The University of Michigan School of Natural Resources and Environment is located in the Samuel T. Dana Building on the northeast corner of the Diag on central campus.
+Prior to SNRE's residence in the building, it was used for nearly 60 years as a medical training facility.
+In 1961, the West Medical Building was renamed in honor of SNRE's first dean, Samuel Trask Dana, and SNRE - then the School of Natural Resources - moved in.

 In addition to classrooms and offices, the Dana Building contains several special student spaces.
-A Campus Computing Site is on the second floor with 26 general use computer stations.
+A Campus Computing Site is on the second floor with 26 general-use computer stations.
 A student commons occupies the main floor covered courtyard.
-The commons is a favorite place for students to study, sleep or hang out between classes.
-Other academic facilities include an aquatics lab, a terrestrial ecosystems lab for soil analysis, an environmental spatial analysis lab, and three landscape architecture studios.
-The Dana Building also houses the Program in the Environment, an undergraduate interdisciplinary partnership with the College of Literature, Science, and the Arts.
+The commons is a favorite place for students to study and hang out between classes.
+Other academic facilities include several state-of-the-art laboratories and three landscape architecture studios.
+The Dana Building also supports the Program in the Environment, an undergraduate interdisciplinary partnership with the College of Literature, Science, and the Arts.

 Several environmental research centers are based in the Dana Building.
 The Center for Sustainable Systems weds engineering and environmental analysis to improve industrial processes for societal needs.
-The Environmental Justice Program addresses inequities arising from environmental, social and political decision making.
+The Environmental Justice program addresses inequities arising from environmental, social and political decision making.
 The Ecosystem Management Initiative promotes sustainable natural resource management through research and outreach.
-The Erb Environmental Management Institute studies the environmental intersection of business, government and non-profit organizations and collaborates with students in the joint M.S.
-(NRE) / M.B.A. program.
+The Erb Institute for Global Sustainable Enterprise studies the environmental intersection of business, government, and nonprofit organizations and collaborates with students in the dual-degree MS/MBA program.